 The programme organizes a monthly PhD student seminars.
 Our Master's programmes have a wide selection of courses which you can complete.
 You can also complete courses, which support your research work, even outside our university.

 Courses in research ethics and transferable skills are offered throughout the academic year by the Doctoral School in Natural Sciences.

 The programme organizes a lot of informal events for all of its students.
 These include a Pizza event after the PhD seminar, where students can get to know each other.
 The programme also organizes a yearly seminar day outside campus, where the theme has been, for example, the wellbeing of students.

-The DoCS programme collaborates actively with Helsinki Institute for Information Technology HIIT, EIT Digital, and computer science related departments at Aalto University.
+The DoCS programme collaborates actively with Helsinki Institute for Information Technology HIIT and computer science related departments at Aalto University.
 With the Aalto University, the collaboration is done, for example, via the joint doctoral education network, Helsinki Doctoral Education Network in Information and Communications Technology (HICT).
-DoCS is also participates in the national and the EIT Digital Doctoral School.